 - Identify talents and strengths.
 These can be used to find healthy interests, hobbies, and jobs.

 - Learn ways to resist when someone offers them alcohol or drugs.

 - In-home medical care.
 In some provinces, young people may be able to get medical care at home to help reduce cravings for alcohol and manage withdrawal symptoms.

 - Medicines.
 They can help reduce cravings for alcohol or drugs and manage withdrawal symptoms.

 If your child needs help, look for a program with the components he or she needs.
 These may include a school program or opportunities for parents to get involved in their child's care.

 If you feel that your child has an alcohol or drug use problem, get help.
-The earlier your child gets help, the easier it will be for him or her to cut back on or stop using alcohol or drugs.
+The earlier your child gets help, the easier it will be for him or her to reduce using alcohol or drugs.

 Young people who don't use alcohol, drugs, or cigarettes are less likely to have problems with them as adults.
 Efforts to prevent substance use should begin early in life with education, encouragement of healthy behaviours, and good family bonds.